luontola/web-intro/databases.md

 ## Calculating the number of comments using a database

-TODO

-- database gives some extra power in handling the data
-- calculate total number of comments (for example for another page)
+Now that all the data is in the database, we have more power at hand for querying that data.
+For example we can easily count how many comments there are in total and how many comments were added during the last 15 minutes.
+If we later implement commenting for photos, likewise we could easily find the photos with the most commenting activity.

-- `Comment.count` returns the number of comments
+Use `Comment.count` to get the total number of comments, and show it on the guestbook page.

-- `Comment.count(:date.gt => Time.now - (15 * 60)` returns the number of comments which are newer than 15 minutes
+Use `Comment.count(:date.gt => Time.now - (15 * 60))` to get the number of comments which are newer than 15 minutes, and show it on the guestbook page.

 TODO: screenshot